 SO NOW WHAT?!

 You want that right?
 Dramatically more awesome, less selfish, and more grateful!
 I know to that, I say “Yes, please!”
-Here are two simple things we can all work on that will make a world of difference in our efforts to be a good wife…
+Here are two simple things that will make a world of difference in our efforts to be a good wife…

 First, let’s pray that God would help us not be so selfish.
 Our default position is self-centeredness, so we need God’s help!